mlhernandez08/GhostLights/README.md

 ## 🧠 Role & Focus Areas

-This project was built entirely by me as a demonstration of technical and design skills in gameplay and UI engineering.
+This project was built entirely by me as a demonstration of technical and design skills in game development.

 ### 🔧 Gameplay Systems
 - Designed and implemented the **color-interaction mechanic**: enemies respond differently to player light color.